napari/napari/docs/explanations/rendering.md

 We will resolve [#1320](https://github.com/napari/napari/issues/1320) first:

 1. Create a `ChunkManager` class that uses a `@thread_worker` thread pool.
-2. Introduce a `DataSource` class that only optionally contains data.
+2. Introduce a `DataSource` class whose data may or may not be in memory.
-3. Paging thread puts data into `DataSource` and triggers a `draw()`.
+3. The paging thread will put into `DataSource` and triggers a `draw()`.
-4. Morph `_set_view_slice` into a `draw()` routine.
+4. Morph `_set_view_slice` into a `draw()` routine that draws what it can and pages/requests chunks as needed.
-    1. Draws what it can, pages/loads what is to.
 5. Figure out how we set the size of the thread pool.

-See the issue comments for more details.

 With [#1320](https://github.com/napari/napari/issues/1320) resolved the next big step will be creating an octree and the related infrastructure.
-We will need to design that more as we get closer.
-The one thing we know up front is the octree should be generic enough to use with all layer types.
+Once more is known about that we will document it here.

 # Appendix